angus-mackenzie/ASD-Notes/ASD05.md

 * At the end of the Sprint review, the SM announces the place and date of the next Sprint review to the Product Owner and all stakeholders
 ### Retrospective
 * Sprint retrospective meeting is time-boxed to 3 hours
-* attended only by the Team, SM and Product Owner (optional)
+* Attended only by the Team, SM and Product Owner (optional)
 * Start the meeting by having all team members answer two questions:
 > What went well during the last Sprint?
 > What could be improved in the next Sprint?